-Barbell Shrugs
+Barbell Shrug

 The Barbell Shrug strengthens the upper trapezius by elevating the shoulders under load while keeping the arms straight.

-How to do the Barbell Shrugs
+How to do the Barbell Shrug

 - 01